kavia-common/medical-decision-support-chatbot-2953-2962/fastapi_backend/src/API_BASE.md

   Leave REACT_APP_API_BASE unset; the app will use relative URLs when not on port 3000.

 Troubleshooting "Failed to fetch" or 404 "Cannot POST /chat":
-- If you see "Cannot POST /chat", you are likely posting to the React dev server (port 3000) instead of FastAPI.
+- "Cannot POST /chat" usually means the request was sent to the React dev/preview server instead of FastAPI.
+Ensure API_BASE points to FastAPI (e.g., http://localhost:8000) or a valid reverse proxy.
-  Fix by setting REACT_APP_API_BASE=http://localhost:8000 or relying on the new automatic default on port 3000.
+- Confirm backend is running: uvicorn main:app --reload (in fastapi_backend/backend).
-- Ensure the backend is running and reachable at the configured base.
+- Check the header in the app: it shows the resolved API base.
+It should be http://localhost:8000 for local dev.
-- Check the browser console for CORS errors.
+- Check for CORS errors in the browser console.
 - Verify that proxies or preview environments allow reaching the backend host/port.